PikaMug/Quests/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a bug
-about: if something isn't working right.
+about: when something isn't working right.
 ---
 <!--
   Thanks for submitting a bug report!
 Please answer the following questions: